callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 # MLB Betting Recommendation Emailer

-Using a Linear Regression method, this machine learning model generates a recommended spread bet.
-The trustworthy The Odds API is used by the model to gather data from well-known sportsbooks like Fanduel, DraftKings, and Barstool.
+This machine learning model utilizes a Random Forest Regressor to generate recommended spread bets for Major League Baseball (MLB) games.
+The model fetches game data from the reliable The Odds API, which aggregates data from reputable sportsbooks such as Fanduel, DraftKings, and Barstool.

-More specifically, the model takes into account a number of important performance measures that are representative of a team's previous success for the current 2023 season like:
+The model considers several key performance metrics that reflect a team's past performance in the current 2023 season such as:
 > R: Runs,

 > H: Hits,